Release date: 26 April 2021

 - Studio has migrated from .NET Framework 4.6.1 to .NET 5.
 This brings improvements in terms of performance, stability, and security.
-This change does not impact your existing projects, all projects created in older versions of Studio are still supported in Studio v2021.4.
+This change does not impact projects, which continue to target .NET Framework 4.6.1.

 - Studio can now be governed through Automation Ops, a new web-based application available in Automation Cloud that offers an easy way to define and deploy governance policies across the organization.